 Closer look at the competitive environment for my Adagian villa

-My Villa Adagian is a wonderful villa for a family who wants to be close to the action (e.g. trendy restaurants in Seminyak), yet to be sleeping in a quit area that easily leads to the North of the island.
+My Villa Adagian is a wonderful villa for a family who wants to be close to the action (e.g. trendy restaurants in Seminyak), yet to be sleeping in a quiet area that easily leads to the North of the island.

 I drew a map to try to get a better picture of the competitive market around my villa Adagian.
 There are still 470 3-bedroom accommodations, in this area, with at least 1 positive review and a rating of 4.5+.